Projects

 Sport makes you smart

-The feedback from the teachers also shows that what was learned about coaching in the workshops can also be used for other subject lessons.
-Just like playing netball or soccer, every child has different assets and talents when it comes to learning and needs to be picked up where they are.
-Moreover, not only on the sports field, but also in the classroom, good and precise instructions and examples are needed, as well as a clear structure.
-Thus, sports coaching contributes in many ways to the achievement of SDG 4 "Quality Education".
+A total of 62 teachers from 31 primary and secondary schools took part in the training courses in Mwanga, Arusha and Moshi.
+The feedback from the teachers showed that what they learned about coaching in the workshops can also be used in other subject lessons.
+Just like in netball or soccer, every child has different abilities and talents when it comes to learning thus needs to be addressed accordingly by all teachers.
+In addition, good and precise instructions and examples as well as a clear structure are needed not only on the sports field, but also in the classroom.
+In this way, sports promotion contributes in many ways to the achievement of SDG 4 "Quality Education".

 Projects